sudipmandal/librelinkup-desktop-unofficial/Docs/BUILD-GUIDE.md

 ### Building Windows Binaries on Linux (Not Recommended)

-Cross-compiling Windows binaries from Linux is complex due to .NET and Rust requirements.
+Cross-compiling Windows binaries from Linux is complex due to Rust toolchain requirements.
 **Recommended**: Use Windows for Windows builds, Linux for Linux builds, or use CI/CD.

 ## CI/CD Cross-Platform Builds